 In lieu of lunch, we joined a group of some 30 people for Ninth Square Bites, one of a number of foodie events held in conjunction with the festival.
 Our tour made stops at three local culinary hotspots, Thali (now permanently closed), 116 Crown, and Red (also now closed).
 For a $40 ticket per person, we were treated with cocktails, tastings, and cooking demos by chefs.
 The food editor of the Hartford Courant led the tour, one of several planned over the summer.
 It was a great way to sample several different cuisines.

 After the concert, we walked past several blocks of bustling restaurants that serve a variety of tempting cuisines from all over the world (there were no less than three Thai restaurants within one block).
 We opted for an Italian meal at Basta Trattoria (now closed) at 1006 Chapel Street, which prides itself on organic and sustainable ingredients.
 Its reputation didn’t disappoint.
 The setting was warm and informal; portions were generous and tasty.
 The owners of Basta were Claire and Frank Criscuolo, who own Claire’s Corner Copia, the vegetarian café and coffee house on the corner next door that has been an institution among Yale students since 1975.

 An overnight getaway and visit to the International Festival of Arts and Ideas offered only a brief but inspired taste of New Haven and an introduction to its rich history, tradition and culture.

 In 2020, the summer Festival was reinvented, launching a two-month virtual extravaganza of more than 200 events that drew some 120,000 people from throughout the world.
-See 2021 festival updates here.
+See other festival updates here.